The Grand Canyon, Arizona, USA

 Colorado River

-Rafting trips on the Colorado River range from half-day smooth water floats to multi-day whitewater adventures.
+Rafting the Colorado River includes different options for making the trip enjoyable, starting from very gentle half-day smooth water floats to very demanding multi-day whitewater adventures.

 Helicopter Tours